 Or a slightly edgier alternative might match a denim jacket with cropped trousers and baseball shoes.

 In the right setting these styles feel comfortable and project confidence.

 Model Miranda Kerr pulls off this look with panache — take a look at her business casual credentials online.

 Socialising greases the wheels of most businesses.
 But choosing an elegant evening outfit can pose a challenge when you want to blend beauty with professionalism.

-The primacy effect is still influential — unfortunately, first impressions from a fashion faux pas can lead to long-lasting judgements on your capabilities.
+The primacy effect is still influential — unfortunately, first impressions from a fashion faux pas can lead to long-lasting judgments on your capabilities.

 If you’re as bold as Bjork you might don a spectacular swan dress to a business awards show.

-But aiming for something a little more reserved might be wiser — you’ll look like you mean business in a long sleeved black midi dress from AX Paris.
+But aiming for something a little more reserved might be wiser — you’ll look like you mean business in a long-sleeved black midi dress.

 Empowering your staff